glinchflash/Wordpress-Intro/README.md

     - Again, you don't need to pay.
 Scroll to the bottom of the page for your free option.
     - While choosing the plan, you also do not need to pay.
 9. -[x] Now make a repository, add a README and put the link to your website in there.
-9. Let's have a look at our pages, click on the "Pages" tab in the menu
+10. -[x] Let's have a look at our pages, click on the "Pages" tab in the menu
     - You now get an overview of your Published, Drafted, Scheduled and Trashed pages.
     - Remove all unwanted pages, only regular pages can be trashed, so make the ones you want to trash all regular pages.
     - Add at least one page, you can choose a theme again or use a blank page!
     - This takes you to the page editor of Wordpress
     - Save this draft for now
-10. A couple things to know about this edit view:
+11. -[x] A couple things to know about this edit view:
     - If you want to go back to the home view, the top right wordpress logo is the place to go.
 Click "view pages" and you're back where you were.
     - You can click on any element in the page and edit it directly
     - The plus button in the toolbar opens up the block inserter, this is to add new elements to your page.